 Since we are using 6 GPUs, ideally we need 6 VGA Strands.
-Like that we can use 1 Strand with each GPU and it’s riser.
+For that, we can use 1 Strand with each GPU and its riser.
 IF you wind up short by one VGA Strand, you can use a splitter and then use 2 VGA Strands on 3 GPUs.

 We will go over it more in the new Build Guide that will come out soon on YouTube.
 Make sure to subscribe, please!!